ralienpp/cmp-test-suite/about_pq.md

 4. **Add `name` Property**:
    The `name` property should support different versions of the key type, avoiding the need for a new type for every version.

+### Add HybridKEM Key

+To add a new hybrid key, follow these steps:
+1. If a new algorithm creates a new dictionary mapping for it.
+2. Derive the key from `HybridKEMPublicKey` and `HybridKEMPrivateKey`. so that the key can be used in all KEM related functions.
+3. If RAW is supported for the new algorithm, then leave the default settings as they are.
+Else change the `_export_*_key` functions to export the key in the desired format.
+4. `_get_subject_public_key` Must be changed to set the algorithm correctly inside an X.509 certificate.
+5. The key name must be added to the `HybridKeyFactory` and should either use a already defined or copied logic or a new logic, to load the key.

 ---